grafana/loki/docs/sources/operations/storage/logs-deletion.md

 <span style="background-color:#f3f973;">Log entry deletion is experimental.
 It is only supported for the BoltDB Shipper index store.</span>

-Loki supports the deletion of log entries from specified streams.
+Grafana Loki supports the deletion of log entries from specified streams.
 Log entries that fall within a specified time window are those that will be deleted.

 The Compactor component exposes REST endpoints that process delete requests.